Consider the offerings on my site just a small sampling of what the racial justice community has to offer.

 ONLINE FILMS & VIDEOS

-How Can We Win, Kimberly Jones moves the asks us to stop arguing over whether looting during protest is right or wrong to why?
+How Can We Win, Kimberly Jones asks us to stop arguing over whether looting during protest is right or wrong to why?
 Why are people looting during protest?
 (7 minutes)

-I can’t breathe…again!
-Powerful video by Nick Cannon about the trauma that is white supremacy (3 minutes)
+I can’t breathe…again! video by Nick Cannon about the trauma that is white supremacy (3 minutes)

-The Clark Experiment shows how early ideas of racial inferiority and superiority are internalized by American children.
+The Doll Test, experiment shows how early ideas of racial inferiority and superiority are internalized by American children.
 (9 minutes)

 Conversations on Race, New York Times Op-Doc series by Blair Foster and Michèle Stephenson (5-8 minutes each)

-Deconstructing White Privilege with Dr. Robin DiAngelo explores what white privilege is and how it operates above and below the surface.
+Deconstructing White Privilege with Dr. Robin DiAngelo, explanation of what white privilege is and how it operates above and below the surface.
 (22 minutes)

-I Didn’t Tell You Ever wonder what a day in the life of a person of color is like?
+I Didn’t Tell You, Ever wonder what a day in the life of a person of color is like?
 Listen to this poem, written and spoken by Norma Johnson.
 From a collection she’s developing titled, Poems for My White Friends.
-(7 minutes) Purchase Norma’s CD with additional poems here.
+(7 minutes)

-In the White Man’s Image is a look at the Indian Boarding Schools movement.
+In the White Man’s Image, a look at the Indian Boarding Schools movement.
 (56 minutes)

 Under Our Skin, Seattle Times asks 16 participants to share their understanding of a range of race-related terms and concepts.

-Race: The Power of an Illusion, a powerful three-part, three-hour film exploring the biology of skin color, the concept of assimilation, and the history of institutional racism.
-(16 minutes)
+Race: The Power of an Illusion, powerful three-part, three-hour film exploring the biology of skin color, the concept of assimilation, and the history of institutional racism.
+(3 hours total)

-Racism is Real, a split-screen video depictiing the differential in the white/black lived experience.
+Racism is Real, split-screen video depictiing the differential in the white/black lived experience.
 (3 minutes)

-Thus A Black Woman Speaks, a poem by actress Beah Richards (Guess Who’s Coming to Dinner).
+Thus A Black Woman Speaks, poem by actress Beah Richards (Guess Who’s Coming to Dinner).
 A searing call to awareness and action to white women written decades ago and still fully relevant today.
+(15 minutes)

-White Bred excellent quick intro to how white supremacy shapes white lives and perception.
+White Bred, quick intro to how white supremacy shapes white lives and perception.
 (5 minutes)

 Teaching While White, hosted by longtime educators Jenna Chandler-Ward and Elizabeth Denevi, TWW’s podcast focuses on how whiteness shows up in the education sector and what anti-racist educators are doing to challenge that.
 Episodes feature different nationally renowned anti-racist educator guests. (any episode – times vary)